 Managing Animation Expectations

-This page was recorded in Maya 2016.
-In Maya 2017 The Graph Editor has been changed, fortunately the changes are mostly visual and it’s also faster!
+We recorded this page in Maya 2016.
+In Maya 2017/18 The Graph Editor icons and background look has changed, fortunately, the changes are mostly cosmetic, and all the functionality remains the same.